 WTA learning corresponds to a simple form of clustering called 'k-means'.
-It is useful when the data contain well-defined clusters, and you know how to set k, but otherwise it is a very lossy representation as it forces any given data point to be represented by its closest weight vector.
-One possible improvement would be to allow a data point to be represented by a linear combination of a small number of weight vectors, rather than just one.
+It is useful when the data contain well-defined clusters, and you know how to set k, but otherwise it is a very lossy representation as it forces any given data point to be represented by a single weight vector.
+One possible improvement would be to allow a data point to be represented as a combination of a small number of weight vectors, rather than just one.
 This is the idea behind sparse coding.

 In 1990 Peter Foldiak proposed a simple neural network model for sparse coding that combines Hebbian learning, thresholding and lateral inhibition to learn a sparse encoding of data.
-Here we will utilize, for illustrative purposes, a toy dataset consisting of 8×8 pixel images containing a small number of randomly placed vertical and horizontal bars:
+As in the paper we will utilize a toy dataset consisting of 8×8 pixel images containing a small number of randomly placed vertical and horizontal bars:

-Clearly it would be impossible to capture the structure of this dataset with WTA learning since there are many different ways the bars could be combined to generate an image that don't coalesce into a small number of clusters.
-Yet, the structure is still very simple in that any given image can be described by a small number of bars.
+Clearly it would be impossible to capture the structure of this dataset with WTA learning since there are many different ways the bars could be combined to generate an image that won't coalesce into a small number of clusters.
+Yet, the structure is still very simple in that any given image is composed of a small number of bars.

-i.
+- i.
 Implement Foldiak's network dynamics and learning rules for feedforward and lateral connections and train the network on the bars dataset.
-Obviously it makes the most sense here to use a network of 16 neurons.
-Plot the learned feedforward weights as a set of images, and the learned lateral connection weights as 16 × 16 matrix.
-Also plot the learned thresholds (biases) as a bar chart.

-ii.
-(Optional) How would linear Hebbian learning handle this dataset?
+It makes the most sense here to use a network of 16 neurons.
+Plot the learned feedforward weights, thresholds, and lateral connection weights to see how they change throughout learning.
+It is also helpful to show alongside this the average activation for each unit and their correlations to see how the constraints are satisfied. - ii.
+(Optional) How would linear Hebbian learning (i.e., PCA) handle this dataset?
 Try training your network from part 1 on the bars data and examine the solution and its ability to properly represent the data.